Surinder Singh Route

 - his or her level of ‘integration’ in the EEA Member State.

-The centre of life test does not place any minimum time period for which the British national must have resided in the EEA state, but it enables a decision maker to consider a host of factors in determining whether it has been met.
-The threshold that an applicant must now meet in order to satisfy the centre of life test will vary from case to case and will also depend, for example, on the reasons why the British national went there, their lifestyle and the type of activities they undertook whilst living in the other EEA country.
+The threshold that an applicant had to meet in order to satisfy the centre of life test will vary from case to case and would also depend, for example, on the reasons why the British national went there, their lifestyle and the type of activities they undertook whilst living in the other EEA country.

 The Surinder Singh route is still open to non-EEA national family members of British nationals who have worked in an another EEA Member State, but it is evident that care should be taken when making an application.